Using TACACS+ and RADIUS to Control Access to the Arista Analytics CLI

 aaa accounting exec default start-stop group radius local

 This configuration sets authentication and authorization to first connect to the RADIUS server to verify user credentials and privileges.
 AAA fallback to local occurs only when the remote server is unreachable.
-In this example, accounting is set to store audit logs locally and send them to the remote server.
+In this example, accounting stores audit logs locally and sends them to the remote server.

 5. Add the Analytics Node subnet to the allowed subnets (‘clients.conf’) on the RADIUS server.

-This is required if access to the RADIUS server is limited to allowed clients or subnets.
+It is required when access to the RADIUS server is limited to allowed clients or subnets.
 The following is an example of the clients.conf file:

 client anet {